-If you’re looking for a bit of wintery decadence, try this.
-For mushroom lovers only, though: I did not hold back on the mushrooms in this one!
+If you’re looking for a bit of wintery decadence, try this mushroom risotto.
+It’s inspired by the Italian tradition, but veganised.

 - 4 dried shiitake mushrooms